-Slovenia and the Czech Republic rank higher than Singapore, but if you’re looking to retire somewhere safe in the East, Singapore is one of your only two options.
-It ranks as the No. 9 safest country on Earth.
+If you’re looking to retire somewhere safe in the East, Singapore is one of your best options.
+It ranks as the No. 6 safest country on Earth.

-According to the Singapore Economic Development Board, the country ranks No. 1 in all of Asia for quality of living.
+According to relatively recent Singapore Economic Development Board data, the country ranks No. 1 in all of Asia for quality of living.
 It’s also the second safest city in the world and the best place in Asia for expats to live.
 It cites Gallup data showing that 94% of Singapore residents feel safe walking alone at night compared to 69% worldwide.
 It credits this to “consistently low crime rates, a transparent legal system, and a reliable police force supported by proactive citizens.”

-The only other Asian nation to make the top 15 and the last on the list outside of Europe is Japan, which holds the No. 10 spot in the ranking of the world’s safest countries.
+Japan holds the No. 9 spot in the ranking of the world’s safest countries.
 Japan routinely ranks near the top of the list thanks to low crime rates, including both violent crimes and property crimes.

 According to Intrepid, the biggest danger there comes not from criminals, but from Mother Nature.
 Not only is Japan prone to typhoons, but its location in the Ring of Fire makes it susceptible to devastating earthquakes and tsunamis.